choffmeister/backup-script/README.md

 # where to put the backup files
 conf target /tmp/backup
 # the passphase to encrypt the backup files with
-# uncomment this line to deactivate encryption
+# comment out the next line to disable encryption
 conf passphrase applepie

 ### tasks